juliajonesuk/GBS_analysis_cloud_tutorial/07_start_from_new_image.rst

  ec2-create-image $volume_id -n $name -d $D

-3. Go back in Amazon console, with your browser, and look for the progress of AMI creation, this may take up to 10 min. **To see the description of your image, from time to time, run this command:**
+3. Go back into the Amazon console, with your browser, and look for the progress of AMI creation, this may take up to 10 min. **To see the description of your image, from time to time, run this command:**

 .. code-block:: bash

  ec2-describe-images

-**Congratulation you now have a private AMI associated to your Amazon AWS account!**
+**Congratulation you now have a private AMI associated with your Amazon AWS account!**

-You want to share your AMI and make it public ?
+Do you want to share your AMI and make it public?
 See this `Amazon tutorial <https://aws.amazon.com/articles/530>`_.

 ..
 Note::